ehrpg/qstar/docs/character/skills.md

 most common ones.

 A Skill roll has to be equal to or higher than a **4** in order to succeed.
 Skill rolls lower than a **4** fail.
-The GM can give your role a bonus or penalty depending on circumstances.
+The GM can give your roll a bonus or penalty based on circumstances.

 A [Skill][] that is at a [d4](#d4) is considered **untrained**.
 Some [Skills][] should only be usable if they are trained, indicated by a **"*"** next to their name.
 These [Skills][] can still be used if untrained, but only for very basic things.

 Every 8 Character Points used in a single category improves the category's bonus by one.
 If you make a Skill check you add the corresponding category's bonus to the roll:

 !!! example "Skill categories and Skills"
     A character has two [Action][] Skills at a [d12](#d12).
-The cost of improving those [Skills][] to a [d12](#d12) is 8 Character Points.
-The character's bonus on [Action][] Skills is therefor 1.
-If he now makes an [Action][] Skill roll, he adds the bnus to the roll:<br>
+The cost of improving those [Skills][] to a [d12](#d12) totals 8 Character Points.
+The character's bonus on [Action][] Skills is therefore 1.
+If he now makes an [Action][] Skill roll, he adds the category bonus to the roll:<br>
     <div class="formula formula-top formula-bottom">
-        <span data-bracket-bottom="Acrobatics">1d12</span> +
+        <span data-bracket-bottom="Acrobatics">1d4</span> +
         <span data-bracket-top="Action category">1</span>
     </div>